mrzool/s-town/source/05-episode5.md

 B: Like was that, were you just really calling his bluff, or was like…

 Rita: No!
 No, I was serious.
-She said it was ok, she liked him, he liked her, I'm like, fine.
+She said it was OK, she liked him, he liked her, I'm like, fine.
 And then the social worker called me at my motel and said, "We're not turning Mary Grace over to him."

 Part of the reason was that Tyler isn't kin to Mary Grace, but Rita says in addition to that the hospital staff had doubts about what Tyler was claiming.